Skip to content

 Event-driven model

-In part 1 of this codelab, we have implemented a version of the bike computer program that uses cyclic static scheduling.
-This implementation used polling for checking the button and joystick status.
+In part 1 of this codelab, we have implemented a version of the bike computer program that uses cyclic static scheduling using a Super-Loop mechanism.
+This implementation used polling for checking the button status.
 The limitations of this approach have been demonstrated and the need for an event-driven approach has been made clear.

 In this part of the codelab, we will study how to implement an event-driven model for non periodic tasks.
 We will compare the event response time to the ones obtained in part 1 of the codelab.